-12.5 Are some children particularly vulnerable to abusing or being abused by another child?
+13.6 Are some children particularly susceptible or vulnerable to abusing or being abused by another child?

 Any child can be affected by child-on-child abuse and staff should be alert to signs of such abuse amongst all children.
 Research suggests that:

-- a) peer on peer abuse is more prevalent amongst children aged 10 and older, although it also affects younger children, including by way of harmful sexual behaviour. - b) children who are particularly vulnerable to abuse or to abusing others include those who have (i) witnessed or experienced abuse or violence themselves; (ii) suffered from the loss of a close family member or friend; or (iii) experienced considerable disruption in their lives. - c) As stated above, children with SEN/D and those who identify as LGBTQI+ or are exploring their gender identity are particularly vulnerable to both abuse and child-on-child abuse.
+- a) child on child abuse is more prevalent amongst children aged 10 and older, although it also affects younger children, including by way of harmful sexual behaviour. - b) children who are particularly vulnerable to abuse or to abusing others include those who have (i) witnessed or experienced abuse or violence themselves; (ii) suffered from the loss of a close family member or friend; or (iii) experienced considerable disruption in their lives. - c) As stated above, children with protected characteristics, but especially those with SEN/D and those who identify as LGBTQI+ or are exploring their gender identity are particularly vulnerable to both abuse and child-on-child abuse.

-12.6 How prevalent is child-on-child abuse?
+13.7 How prevalent is child-on-child abuse?